R-aryan/Text_Extraction_AKA_Question_Answering_BERT/README.md

 ### What am I predicting?

 You're attempting to predict the word or phrase from the tweet that exemplifies the provided sentiment.
-The word or phrase should include all characters within that span (i.e. including commas, spaces, etc.).
-The format is as follows:
+The word or phrase should include all characters within that span (i.e. including commas, spaces, etc.)

-<id>,"<word or phrase that supports the sentiment>"
+### Example
+Let's say we have a sentence
+- **I am feeling good** and the sentiment for this sentence is **positive**
+- The word/phrase which exemplifies the provided sentiment in this case is **good.**

+- So, the goal is to create a model which performs the above mentioned task.

 ### Columns
 - textID - unique ID for each piece of text